Are You Recovering or Just Resting?

 Myths and Facts about Sleep

-Myth 2: Your body adjusts quickly to different sleep schedules.
+Your body adjusts quickly to different sleep schedules.
 Most people can reset their biological clock, but only by appropriately timed cues, and even then, by one-two hours per day at best.
-Consequently, it can take more than a week to adjust after traveling across several time zones or switching to the night shift.
+Consequently, it can take more than a week to adjust after travelling across several time zones or switching to the night shift.

 According to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 In today’s fast-paced society, six or seven hours of sleep may sound pretty good.
 In reality, though, it’s a recipe for chronic sleep deprivation.